-It is recommended the Governing Board approve the employment of Ms. Angelique Saiz as Principal of Discovery School, salary and benefits commensurate with other Principals.
+It is recommended the Governing Board approve the employment of Individual to be Named as Principal of Discovery School, salary and benefits commensurate with other Principals.

 8. Future Meetings and Events

 a.
 Future Meetings and Agenda Item Requests.

 The Governing Board will review the list of upcoming Board meetings and potential agenda topics.
 Governing Board Members will have the opportunity to request items to be included on future meeting agendas for discussion, information and/or action.